BruceEckel/hello-flask-websockets/README.md

 -----------------
 # Quick Start on Windows #

-(So far, only tested on Windows 8).
+(Tested on Windows 7 and Windows 8).

 To experiment locally on Windows (before deploying on Heroku) I've gone through the various thrashings-around and tried to capture and simplify things.